Finite Presentability of Brin-Higman-Thompson Monoids via Free J\'onsson-Tarski Algebras: Definitions of Objects

-In \cite{jonsson1961two}, they define a variety \(K_2\), which was constructed specifically to not have the properties: \begin{enumerate} \item An algebra in a variety \(K\) which is freely generated by a finite set, cannot be generated by a set with fewer elements; \item If algebra in a variety \(K\) is freely generated by a finite set, then any generating set of the same size is a free generating set. \end{enumerate}
+In \cite{jonsson1961two}, J\'{o}nnson and Tarski define a variety \(K_2\), which was constructed specifically to not have the properties: \begin{enumerate} \item An algebra in a variety \(K\) which is freely generated by a finite set cannot be generated by a set with fewer elements; \item If an algebra in a variety \(K\) is freely generated by a finite set, then any generating set of the same size is a free generating set. \end{enumerate}

-We now define the \(n\)-dimensional \(k\)-ary J\'{o}nnson-Tarski varieties (\(nJ_k\)) that we will use for our main theorem.
+We now define the \(n\)-dimensional \(k\)-ary J\'{o}nnson-Tarski varieties that we will use for \cref{main1}.
 These varieties have appeared before in \cite{martinez2013bredon}.
-The idea of a 1-dimensional J\'{o}nnson-Tarski variety is to represent bijections from \(A^k\) to \(A\) for some set \(A\), so we have a \(k\)-ary operation (the bijection) and \(k\) unary operation which 'undo' the \(k\)-ary operation.
-It is not difficult to see that the general \(nJ_k\) also do not have properties 1. and 2. and this will come up in later proofs.
+The idea of a 1-dimensional J\'{o}nnson-Tarski variety is to represent bijections from \(A^k\) to \(A\) for some set \(A\), so we have a \(k\)-ary operation (the bijection) and \(k\) unary operations which `undo' the \(k\)-ary operation.
+It is not difficult to see that the general \(n\mc{J}_{k}\) also do not have properties (1) and (2) and this will come up in later proofs.